2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ![image](assets/en/60.webp)

 You're now in the view for creating a Webhook.
 Make sure you know your Payload URL and paste this into your BTCPay Server.
 While you pasted the payload URL, underneath it shows the webhook secret.
 Copy the webhook secret and provide it on the endpoint.
-When everything has been set, you can toggle in BTCPay Server to Automatical redelivery.
-We will try to redeliver any failed delivery after 10 seconds, 1 minute, and up to 6 times after 10 minutes.
+When everything has been set, you can toggle in BTCPay Server to "Automatic redelivery."
+BTCPay Server will try to redeliver any failed delivery after 10 seconds, 1 minute, and up to 6 times after 10 minutes.
 You can toggle between every event or specify the events for your needs.
-Be sure to enable the webhook and hit the Add webhook to save it.
+Make sure to enable the webhook and hit the "Add webhook" button to save it.

 ![image](assets/en/61.webp)

-Webhooks are not meant to be compatible with Bitpay API.
-There's two separate IPNs (in BitPay terms: "Instant Payment Notifications") in BTCPay Server.
+Webhooks are not meant to be compatible with the Bitpay API.
+There are two separate IPNs (in BitPay terms: "Instant Payment Notifications") in BTCPay Server.

 - Webhookp
 - Notifications

-Only use Notification URL when you create invoices through Bitpay api.
+Only use the Notification URL when you create invoices through the Bitpay API.

 ### Payout Processors

 Payout processors work together with the Payouts concept in BTCPay Server.
 A payout aggregator to batch multiple transactions and send them at once.
 With payout processors, a store owner can automate the batched payouts.
-BTCPay Server provides two methods of automated payouts, On-chain and Off-chain (LN).
+BTCPay Server offers two methods of automated payouts: on-chain and Off-chain (LN).

 The store owner can click and configure both payout processors separately.
-A store owner might only want to run the on-chain processor once every X hours, whereas off-chain might go every few minutes.
+A store owner might only want to run the on-chain processor once every X hours, whereas the off-chain processor might run every few minutes.
 For On-chain, you may also set a target for which block it should be included.
-Per default, this is set to 1 (or the next block available).
+By default, this is set to 1 (or the next block available).
 Notice that setting the Off-chain payout processor only has the interval timer and no block target.
 Lightning network payments are instant.

 ![image](assets/en/62.webp)
 ![image](assets/en/63.webp)

-Store owners can only configure the on-chain processor if they have a Hot-wallet connected to their store.
+Store owners can only configure the on-chain processor if they have a Hot wallet connected to their store.

 ![image](assets/en/64.webp)

 After setting up a Payout processor, you can quickly remove or modify it by returning to the Payout processor tab in BTCPay Server Store settings.

-**!?Note!?**
+**Note**

-Payout processor on-chain - The onchain payouts processor can only work on a store configured with a Hot wallet connected.
-If there is no hot wallet connected, BTCPay Server does not hold the keys to the wallet and won’t be able to automatically process the payouts.
+Payout processor on-chain - The on-chain payouts processor can only work on a store configured with a Hot wallet connected.
+If no hot wallet is connected, the BTCPay Server does not hold the wallet keys and won’t be able to process payouts automatically.

 ### Emails

-BTCPay Server can use Emails for Notifications or, when set correctly, to recover accounts that were made on the instance, as standard BTCPay Server does not send an email when the password is lost, for example.
+BTCPay Server can use Emails for Notifications or, when set correctly, to recover accounts created on the instance.
+As standard, BTCPay Server does not send an email when the password is lost, for example.

 ![image](assets/en/65.webp)

-Before a store owner can set Email rules to fire off on specific events of his store, we have to set up some basic email settings.
-BTCPay Server needs these settings to send emails for events based on your store or for password resets.
+Before a store owner can set Email rules to trigger specific events in their store, they must first set up some basic email settings.
+BTCPay Server requires these settings to send emails for events related to your store or for password resets.

 BTCPay Server made it easier to fill out this information by using the "Quick Fill" Option: